-The Institute of Community Directors Australia is the best practice governance network for the members of Australian not-for-profit boards, committees and councils, and the senior staff members who work alongside them.
+The Institute of Community Directors Australia (ICDA) is Australia’s best-practice governance network for not-for-profit boards, committees, councils, schools, and their staff.

 The Institute of Community Directors Australia has its origins in the year 2000 through the work over more than a decade of Our Community.

 Our Community is a pioneering social enterprise that provides advice and tools for Australia's 600,000 not-for-profit groups and schools.
 The organisation provides easy-to-digest information, practical tools, training and connections for not-for-profit groups across the country, both face to face and through our websites, www.ourcommunity.com.au, www.fundingcentre.com.au and www.givenow.com.au .
 You can read more about Our Community's history, vision and work here.

 Very early in our history, Our Community realised that the boards and committees overseeing Australia's 600,000 not-for-profit groups were absolutely central to the reform of the sector - that there was really no issue of greater importance.